 Site leader Alexandru Dumitriu won the March 2020 See it, share it award after he noticed worn tools, and replaced them.
 He raised an observation so other people could be reminded to check.

-G.Network’s civils supervisor commended site leader Reece Grace for donating shopping to an elderly resident, and for giving her a TV when hers broke.
+G.Network’s civils supervisor commended site leader Reece Grace for donating shopping to an elderly resident who couldn’t get out during the COVID lockdown, and for giving her a TV when hers broke.